This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 But, if you don’t care for green in your kitchen and would prefer to have a set of mostly clear glass Snapware food storage bowls (with only a “hint” of color), they have that too!

 Oh, and one other thing…

-After I bought the Pyrex glass bowls (I got some that are rectangular and some that are round), I learned how important it is to:
+After I bought my first set of Pyrex glass bowls (I got some that are rectangular and some that are round), I learned how important it is to do these 2 things:

 - Try to stick to all one shape of containers — either mostly squareish or mostly roundish.
 They don’t have to all be identical in shape, just similar, so they’ll all stack nicely together, nested one inside the other.

-- Choose square over round containers whenever possible.
-(Square containers utilize the space in your cabinets, pantry, and refrigerator more efficiently than round ones do.
-Round containers leave unusable “gaps” when stored side-by-side — since you literally cannot bump them right up next to each other.)
+- Choose square instead of round containers whenever possible — because square containers utilize the space in your cabinets, pantry, and refrigerator more efficiently than round ones do!
+(Round containers leave unusable “gaps” when stored side-by-side — since you literally cannot bump them right up next to each other.)